Farseer-NMR/FarSeer-NMR/README.md

 ### Setting up a Miniconda for Farseer-NMR

 The easiest way to setup Farseer-NMR is to install a separated Miniconda distribution inside the Farseer-NMR main folder.
-This setup demands extra disk space (approximatelly 3GBs) but ensures that you can run Farseer-NMR indenpendently from you Python installation setup.
+This setup demands extra disk space (approximatelly 3GBs) but ensures that you can run Farseer-NMR indenpendently from your Python installation setup.
 Do this with the following steps:

 1. Unpack the downloaded version.
-1. Navigate to the Farseer-NMR folder.
+1. Navigate to the unpacked Farseer-NMR folder.
 1. Give execution permissions to Linux_install.sh
 ```
 chmod u+rwx Linux_install.sh
 ```
-1. Inside the Farseer-NMR folder run Linux_install.sh, this will install a Miniconda distribution with everythin necessary to run Farseer-NMR.
+4. Run Linux_install.sh.
+This will install a Miniconda distribution with all libraries required to run Farseer-NMR.
 ```
 ./Linux_install.sh
 ```

 ### With Anaconda already installed

 If you use [Anaconda](https://www.anaconda.com/download/) as your Python distribution you can try to run Farseer-NMR directly, most likely all the required libraries are already installed.
-Otherwise, is you do not want to perturb you main Anaconda Python environment, you can create a secondary [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) for Farseer-NMR using the corresponding `spec-files` under the Documention folder.
+Alternatively, if you do not want to perturb you main Anaconda Python environment, you can create a secondary [Anaconda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) for Farseer-NMR using the corresponding `spec-files` under the Documention folder.
 For example for 64-bit machines:

 ```
 conda create --name farseernmr --file spec-file_64bit.txt